About Us

 Treasurer/Chairman of the Board

-As a partner at Nixon Peabody LLP, Liz Young provides tax counsel to public and private real estate investors, private equity sponsors, and tax-exempt organizations to finance community development projects across the U.S. She works with clients to structure complex community development transactions involving the federal new markets, historic rehabilitation tax credits and renewable energy tax credits.
+As a partner at Holland and Knight, Liz Young provides tax counsel to public and private real estate investors, private equity sponsors, and tax-exempt organizations to finance community development projects across the U.S. She works with clients to structure complex community development transactions involving the federal new markets, historic rehabilitation tax credits and renewable energy tax credits.
 These financing tools are leveraged to rehabilitate and preserve historic structures, create and grow vital businesses — such as healthcare facilities and schools, in underserved areas of our communities — and develop new renewable solar, biomass and other energy facilities.
 Liz also guides tax-exempt organizations with the formation process and helps these organizations to obtain and maintain tax-exempt status.
 Liz guides New Partners through the complex world of nonprofit governance and compliance, as well as the sophisticated tax and partnership issues that we need to resolve to succeed in difficult financial structures.

 Mark James